jQSfire125/price-transparency-tx/README.md

-## Hospital Price Transparency
+## Hospital Price Transparency (Texas)

 The Centers for Medicare and Medicaid Services recently required hospitals under  [45 CFR §180.50](https://www.federalregister.gov/d/2019-24931/p-1010) to publish a [list of prices](https://www.cms.gov/hospital-price-transparency) on their websites.
-They specifically instruct hospitals to make these lists...
+They specifically instruct hospitals to make these lists:

 - As a comprehensive machine-readable file with all items and services.
 - In a display of shoppable services in a consumer-friendly format.

 There is a lot of variation in adherence to these policies.
-Without strong guidance on formatting from CMS, it is no wonder hospitals are all over the map on formatting.
+Without strong guidance on formatting from CMS, hospitals are all over the map on formatting.
 Many hospitals have complied with the new rules but in ways that are not consumer friendly.
-500 Megabytes of JSON data is not a strong start!

 __This repository cuts out pricing noise purposefully introduced by these hospital systems__.
 You can easily search for a given CPT or HCPCS code and compare those prices across hospitals.

 ### Acknowledgments

 This work is based on the work of Nathan Sutton.
 He started a repository for price transparency in North Carolina.
 You can find his repository [here][nategit].

-### Supplied Data

-If you don't have the proclivity to transform these data yourself with docker, there are CSV extracts available in ./volumes/data/extracts.
-They are broken down into four distinct groups.

-- __gross__: this is often the top line item that the hospital never actually charges
-- __cash__: this is the self-pay discounted price you would pay without insurance
-- __max__: this is the maximum negotiated rate by an insurance company in the hospital network.
-- __min__: this is the minimum negotiated rate by an insurance company in the hospital network

 ### Ontology